-In preparation to adopt a baby born addicted to cocaine and marijuana, Deanne took over 40 hours of class instruction to become knowledgeable about drug addicted babies.
+In preparation to adopt a baby born addicted to cocaine and marijuana, Deanne took over 40 hours of class instruction to become knowledgeable about drug-addicted babies.
 The education scared her and left her feeling concerned.
-But this was only book knowledge–the real learning has taken place as the Walkers have raised their precious, amazing, willful, and sometimes irrational and rebellious son.
-What adoptive parents of drug addicted babies need to know boils down to this: They will have issues.
+But this was only booked knowledge–the real learning has taken place as the Walkers have raised their precious, amazing, willful, and sometimes irrational and rebellious son.
+What adoptive parents of drug-addicted babies need to know boils down to this: They will have issues.
 You see, when a birth mother is using drugs while pregnant, these drugs affect brain functioning as the brain is being developed.
-And so, although the drugs work their way out of the child’s system over time, there are longer lasting effects because of behavioral habits and thought processes developed during the time of addiction.
+And so, although the drugs work their way out of the child’s system over time, there are longer-lasting effects because of behavioral habits and thought processes developed during the time of addiction.
 This takes a lot of undoing, a lot of patience and consistency, and a lot of love.

-The Walkers know that all people have their own challenges–and challenges are really opportunities for growth.
+The Walkers know that all people have their own challenges–and challenges are real growth opportunities.
 As with their other children who have their own unique challenges, they have taught their son that the circumstances he was born in created a different way of thinking and a different set of challenges for him.

-When asked what Deanne would like to share with other parents of children born addicted to drugs, she said, “Tell them there is hope.
+When asked what Deanne would like to share with other parents of children born addicted to drugs and adopting a drug-addicted baby, she said, “Tell them there is hope.
 They do get better.
 Some days I have no hope and I think this will never end, but other days I absolutely know he will grow to be an exceptional man.
-I believe that, not in spite of, but rather because of the drug addiction, he will be the greatest example of kindness, charity and leadership.
+I believe that, not despite, but rather because of the drug addiction, he will be the greatest example of kindness, charity, and leadership.
 He works daily to overcome his challenge and that makes him strong.”

 More from the Walkers: